 Popular Voice Over Genres

-If you step back and reflect on all the voice overs you hear in an average day, you’ll realize that voice is everywhere.
+If you step back and reflect on all the voice overs you hear in a day, you’ll realize that voice over is everywhere.

 However, when you’re producing your first demo, you should zero in on the kind of voice acting you believe you’ll thrive in most, and on the vocal qualities that make your voice shine.